matzora/faridcher.github.io/_portfolio/Oracle.md

 After trying many algorithms we ended up with the following procedure to solve the problem:

 - `buffer` the road layer with a radius double the width of the road features (`R = 2 * Road_Width`)
-- select from buffered road using `intersect` of parcel and buffered road table
+- select from the buffered road using `intersection` of the parcel and the buffered road table
 - extract the road width and name from the selected road features

 It turned out that this simple algorithm is giving the best answer compared to other implemented approaches.

 ## Map Builder
-Map builder is an Java SE application to create and define symbology for themes (layers), creating Base Maps, Tile Layers and etc. Map builder works mainly with the meta data tables of oracle Spatial so care must be taken while backing up the database tables.
+Map builder is a Java SE application to create and define symbology for themes (layers), creating Base Maps, Tile Layers and etc. Map builder works mainly with the metadata tables of oracle Spatial so care must be taken while backing up the database tables.

 ## Oracle Maps Javascript API
 OpenLayers, ArcGIS Server, Geoserver, UMN Mapserver were all possible candidates as the web map viewer component of the project.
-However Oracle Mapviewer javascript api was chosen as the mapping framework due to its performance, scalability and ease of use.
-Oracle Mapviewer has many javascript classes and functions for mapping between in-database and web objects.
+However, Oracle Mapviewer javascript API was chosen as the mapping framework due to its performance, scalability, and ease of use.
+Oracle Mapviewer has many javascript classes and functions for mapping between in database and web objects.
 Benchmarking Oracle Mapviewer over a weak Internet connection showed promising performance so it was selected as the web component to move forward.
 My role was to use the javascript API to write client side (js) code for the following tasks:

 - showing the map, themes (e.g. feature layers), tile layers etc
 - creating fancy `table of contents (TOC)``
-- enable identify for some themes
+- enable `feature identification` of some themes
 - export current map extent as jpeg/  png
 - simple feature creation and update using redlining
 - searching based on the attributes of some layers